Grammatical number: Overview

-The number of apples is marked on the noun—"apple" singular number (one item) vs. "apples" plural number (more than one item)—on the demonstrative, "that/those", and on the verb, "is/are".
-In the second sentence, all this information is redundant, since quantity is already indicated by the numeral "two".
+The quantity of apples is marked on the noun—"apple" singular number (one item) vs. "apples" plural number (more than one item)—on the demonstrative, that/those, and on the verb, is/are.
+In the second sentence, all this information is redundant, since quantity is already indicated by the numeral two.

-A language has grammatical number when its nouns are subdivided into morphological classes according to the quantity they express, such that:
+A language has grammatical number when its noun forms are subdivided into morphological classes according to the quantity they express, such that: